 TUSCARORA NATION OF NORTH CAROLINA

 U.S. Department of Interior - Office of Indian Affairs BIA Record, Lawrence Maynor.
-Lawerence Maynor and his ancestors were federally acknowledged as Federal Indians by the U.S. Department of Interior - Bureau of Indian Affairs pursuant to the June 18,
+Lawrence Maynor and his ancestors were federally acknowledged as Federal Indians by the U.S. Department of Interior - Bureau of Indian Affairs pursuant to the June 18,

 1934 Indian Reorganization Act, Howard Wheeler Act, U.S. Federal Legislation.
 This law was passed and enacted by the 73rd United States Congress on June 18, 1934 as the Indian Reorganization Act (IRA), Public Law 73-383, U.S.C.
 United States Code 48 Stat.
 984, Section 19.
 Codified 25 U.S.C.
 Indians.
 The major provision of this Congress Act was to authorize official federal acknowledgement of Indians and to allow American Indians to locally govern their own Indian affairs by a Tribal Government.
 Tuscarora Indians are federally acknowledged pursuant to the 1934 Federal Indian Reorganization Act.